tgenman/STEM_vault/notes/math/graphs/Irregular graph.md

 TARGET DECK: math::graph
 START
 Math_TWO_side
-TITLE: Irregular graph
+FRONT: Irregular graph
-DESCRIPTION: is a nontrivial graph $G$ if $\deg  u \neq \deg v$ for every two vertices $u$ and $v$ of $G$.
+BACK: is a nontrivial graph $G$ if $\deg  u \neq \deg v$ for every two vertices $u$ and $v$ of $G$.
 Actually, no graph has this property.
 FORMULA: